expo/expo/docs/pages/guides/progressive-web-apps.md

 title: Progressive Web Apps
 ---

 A progressive web app (or PWA for short) is a website that can be installed on the user's device and used offline.
-If you build your native app with Expo, then Expo web can generate a lot of the PWA automatically based on how the native app works.
+If you build your native app with Expo, then Expo CLI can generate a lot of the PWA automatically based on how the native app works.
 Ex: icons, splash screens, orientation, etc...

 You can test your PWA in an Emulator and Simulator by running `expo start:web --ios --android` then installing the PWA via the mobile browser.